arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 ### Encoders
   - Two independent ABZ encoder channels are available.
-  - Each channel is pulled-up to the board 24V supply with a 10kΩ pull-up resistor.
+  - Each channel is pulled-up to the board 24V supply with a 10 kΩ pull-up resistor.

 ### CAN
 The on-board transceiver is the **TJA1049T/3J** and implements the CAN physical layer as defined in *ISO 11898-2:2016* and *SAE J2284-1* to *SAE J2284-5*.
 It is compatible with a 12V or 24V bus:
-  - **Nominal** maximum data rate: 5Mbit/s.
+  - **Nominal** maximum data rate: 5 Mbit/s.
   - Integrated ESD protection.
-  - 60Ω termination resistors are on board, with 4.7nF to GND
+  - 60 Ω termination resistors are on board, with 4.7 nF to GND

 A 500mA PTC resettable fuse protects the 24V OUT pin.

-### RS232/RS422/RS485
+### RS-232/RS-422/RS-485
-The on-board transceiver is the **TJA1049T/3J**, which can be SW configured for RS232, RS442 or RS485 half/full duplex:
+The on-board transceiver is the **TJA1049T/3J**, which can be SW configured for RS-232, RS-442 or RS-485 half/full duplex:

-  - **Nominal** data rates are: 20Mbps for the RS485 and 1Mbps for the RS232.
+  - **Nominal** data rates are: 20 Mbps for the RS-485 and 1 Mbps for the RS-232.
-  - Selectable 250kbps Slew Limiting.
+  - Selectable 250 kbps Slew Limiting.
-  - Integrated RS485 120Ω differential cable termination, inactive for RS232.
+  - Integrated RS-485 120Ω differential cable termination, inactive for RS-232.
   - Integrated ESD protection.
   - A 500mA PTC resettable fuse protects the 24V output pin.

 ### I2C
   - Grove connector.
-  - 10kΩ pull-ups on board.
+  - 10 kΩ pull-ups on board.

 ### Ethernet
   - On-board transformer.